eriqande/rView/README.md

     ``` sh
     ssh -L 4111:localhost:4111 eanderson@sedna.nwfsc2.noaa.gov

+    # and once you get that connection, you must start R on the head node and give the command
+    rmote::start_rmote(server_dir = "/home/eanderson/rmote_server", port = 4111)
     ```

+    This starts R on the head node, and within that R session a small web server is run that serves up data found in the `server_dir` on port 4111.
+This is not a compute-intensive job, so the sysadmins should not be upset that this is running on the head node.

 6. Also, back on your local machine, open a browser window (like Chrome or Safari) and go to the address of the port number on your local